Buddha Birth Day Festival

 Yes.
 Ramps and lifts, so there is no need for the (a lot of) stairs.
 Accessible toilets on all levels.
 Wide access to rooms.

-GO EARLY!!!
-There was disability parking close to the ramp access.
-Lighting was not an issue for us as we went in the day time, but it looked safe for night time.
 Parking was free but let me tell you, get there early.
 We were there just before opening on the Sunday so we got a perfect park and close.
 When we left and during the day, parking looked a nightmare.
 It could be quite a hike to the venue if you have to park up the road.
-There is a drop off point if needed.

-Security
+🔒 Security

 We went during the day and felt safe at the festival.
 It was a very family friendly event.
 There was quite a lot of staff/volunteers about with very approachable friendly faces.
-First Aid was easy to find.
-There were police around as well if needed.

 I am unsure, but I did see a dog there.
 Please contact the venue for more information.

-Quiet Spaces
+🧘 Quiet Spaces

-Food Options
+🍔 Food Options

-There was quite a few food trucks with usual festival prices and a cafe.
+There was quite a few food trucks with usual festival prices and a café.

-Crowds
+👥 Crowds

 There were a lot of people in attendance.
 The most crowding was around the performances and alms procession.
 We just spent time out of the crowd, unless going from one section of the temple to another.